dsmrreader/dsmr-reader/README.md

 ##    auth_basic_user_file /etc/nginx/htpasswd;
 ```

 Now make sure you didn't insert any typo's by running `sudo service nginx configtest` and then reload with `sudo service nginx reload`.
-You should be prompted for login on the next application view in your browser.
+You should be prompted for login credentials the next time your browser accesses the applciation.

 ## Data preservation & backups